realfabianw/nestjs-multitenancy/README.md

 # Nest.js Authentication Example

+This project showcases a simple implementation of a multitenancy architecture using row isolation.

+**Disclaimer**: Not all endpoints are properly tested and i can't recommend using this project without implementing tests.

 ## Drizzle ORM Migrations

 Migrations are applied automatically at application startup.
 To create a new migration, type `npx drizzle-kit generate`.
 Read more at: https://orm.drizzle.team/docs/migrations#quick-start